Charles Metcalfe, 1st Baron Metcalfe: Early life and background

 Metcalfe was born on 30 January 1785 in Lecture House, Calcutta then part of the Bengal Presidency.

 He was the second son of Thomas Metcalfe and Susannah Selina Sophia Debonnaire.
 His father first went to India in 1767 as a cadet in the British Army, and at the time of Metcalfe's birth was serving as a major in the Bengal Army.
 He later became a Member of Parliament, director of the British East India Company and was created a baronet on 21 December 1802.
 Thomas Metcalfe married Susannah in Calcutta in 1782.
 She was the daughter of merchant John Debonnaire, a trader at Fort St. George, Madras, who subsequently settled at the Cape of Good Hope.
 It was her second marriage, her first being with Major John Smith in Madras from 1776 until his death.
 His parents returned to England shortly after the birth of their son.

 Metcalfe's elder sister was Emily Theophila, later becoming the Viscountess Ashbrook.
 A younger brother, Thomas, also went on to achieve distinction as a civil servant with the East India Company.

 Education

 Metcalfe spent four years at Eton College in Berkshire, before arriving in Bengal on 1 January 1801, a month before his sixteenth birthday.
-Thereafter He then studied Oriental languages as the first student at Lord Wellesley's Fort William College.
+He then studied Oriental languages as the first student at Lord Wellesley's Fort William College.